Discus Fish Care: Complete Guide for Beginners

 Filtration of the Fish Tank

 Water filtration is essential if you want to keep conditions in your discus fish tank favorable.
-Filter inserts should always be changed every four weeks to ensure that the filtration process goes on well.
+Wash the filter intake every time you do a water change.
+This will help you to keep the filter clean and operational for a longer time.

 Are Discus Fish Aggressive?

 Just like other cichlids, discus maintains a strong pecking order.
-In simpler terms, discus is territorial and likely to display some aggressive behavior towards other types of fish.
+In simpler terms, discus are territorial and likely to display some aggressive behavior towards other discus fish.
+They will not fight with other fish species.

 What is the Average Lifespan of Discus Fish?